 From my small Brazilian firm Ricardo Wilson-Grau Consultoria em Gestão Empresarial Ltda, I support innovative social change and development initiatives world-wide to plan, monitor and evaluate their work.
 I apply a developmental evaluation mode and my other methodological pillars are Utilisation-Focused Evaluation and of course OM.
-Through this practice, with colleagues I have developed the Outcome Harvesting tool that has been used by over 300 governmental agencies and civil society organisations on all seven continents to track and assess and learn from the results of their interventions.
-In the past year, the UNDP evaluation office selected Outcome Harvesting as one of eleven promising innovations in monitoring and evaluation practice.
-Also, the World Bank Institute listed the tool amongst its resources for monitoring and evaluation.
+Through this practice, with colleagues I have developed the Outcome Harvesting tool that has been used by over 400 governmental agencies and civil society organisations in 143 countries on all seven continents to track and assess and learn from the results of their interventions.
+Recently, the UNDP evaluation office selected Outcome Harvesting as one of eleven promising innovations in monitoring and evaluation practice.
+Also, after piloting with ten projects, the World Bank Institute listed the tool amongst its resources for monitoring and evaluation.
 And, USAID choose Outcome Harvesting as one of five approaches especially well-suited for complexity-aware monitoring and evaluation.
 I believe that the social function of consultants is to generate knowledge that is of value to other practitioners.
 Thus, I spend a fourth or more of my time learning and sharing what I know, through research, networking such as the OM listserv, and writing.

 I work with organisations that adapt OM principles and procedures to intentionally design and especially monitor and evaluate their work.
 In the process, with colleagues I have developed the Outcome Harvesting tool to monitor and evaluate interventions operating in substantially complex situations.
 Using the tool, we evaluated the projects of international networks, NGOs and governmental agencies and the programmes of a dozen international development funding agencies, including ActionAid, Ford Foundation, Hivos, IDRC, Open Society Institute, the Oxfams, UN Trust Fund to End Violence Against Women and the World Bank Institute.